piisa/pii-decide/README.md

 detected PII instances, by means of implemented "deciders", modules that decide where a PII Instance is to be kept or it is to be ignored.

-Right now it is a (mostly-)dummy package, and it incorporates only one simple deciders that takes care of removing overlapping PII Instances by following a simple rule (if two instances overlap, it just retains the longest one)
+Right now it is a (mostly) dummy package, and it incorporates only one simple decider that takes care of removing overlapping PII Instances by following a simple rule (if two instances overlap, it just retains the longest one)